 If a buy-to-let landlord is looking to increase their property portfolio, it would probably benefit them more to keep the current property under their individual name and only use the SPV to buy any additional properties.
 By doing this, you avoid any switching costs and unwanted legal fees for something that is already yours.
 That being said, each case is different, and you may find that the upside of a switch is far more beneficial than any of the downsides that come with it.
 It’s all depending on individual circumstance.

 As covered, this is very specific territory.
-If you are thinking of following this path, please get in touch with an experienced and knowledgeable Buy-to-Let Mortgage Broker in Manchester.
+If you are thinking of following this path, please get in touch with an experienced and knowledgeable advisor regarding buy to let mortgages in Manchester.

 Here at Manchestermoneyman, we have many Buy-to-Let experts on hand to provide a high standard of mortgage advice in Manchester, backed up by introductions to appropriately experienced accountants and solicitors as and when necessary.